Report: Election vendors are ‘prime targets,’ need oversight

 “Even if (Congress) had the will, it couldn’t be passed in time,” said Norden, director of the Election Reform Program at the Brennan Center.
 “This is another security vulnerability that Congress hasn’t addressed.”

-The Brennan Center, which is based at New York University School of Law, said in the report that the most logical agency to handle federal oversight of election vendors would be the U.S. Election Assistance Commission.
-But that agency has been hobbled in recent years by a reduction in federal funding and leadership vacancies.
+The Brennan Center, which is based at New York University School of Law, said the most logical agency to handle federal oversight of election vendors would be the U.S. Election Assistance Commission.
+But that agency has been hobbled in recent years by reduced federal funding and leadership vacancies.

 Although two commissioners were added this year, the agency is searching for a new executive director and general counsel.